 The University reserves the right to change any of the rules and regulations of the University at any time, including those relating to admission, instruction, and graduation.
 The University also reserves the right to withdraw curricula and specific courses, alter course content, change the calendar, and to impose or increase fees.
 All such changes are effective as proper authorities determine and may apply not only to prospective students, but also to those who are already enrolled in the University.

+Catalog Year Requirements

+Major, Minor, Certificate

+The requirements specified in the Catalogs apply to students who commence their studies at UNC Charlotte during that academic year and who remain in continuous enrollment (no enrollment interruption longer than 12 consecutive months) at the institution until they graduate.
+If program requirements for a major, minor, or certificate are changed in the Catalog, students remain by default under the old requirements.
+However, students may elect to follow these new requirements The choice to apply the new requirements must be declared by students prior to applying for graduation by means of an academic petition.
+When students declare or change their major they may: 1) elect to stay with the program requirements in the Catalog at the time of their matriculation to the university, or 2) change to follow the program requirements of the current Catalog at the time of their major declaration.

+The decision to change catalog year requirements rests with the student with two rare exceptions: 1) if academic program accreditation and/or professional licensure requirements necessitate the change, or 2) if there is an undue academic burden placed on a department if a student elects to follow the catalog year requirements of a previous catalog (e.g. a specialized course is no longer offered).

+General Education

-The requirements specified in the Catalogs apply to students who commence their studies at UNC Charlotte during that academic year and who remain in continuous enrollment at the institution until they graduate.
-If requirements are changed, students may elect to comply with the new requirements or to remain under the requirements by which they are governed at the time of the change.
-The choice to apply the new requirements must be declared by students at least one semester prior to graduation through their academic departments.
+The General Education requirements specified in the Catalogs apply to students who commence their studies at UNC Charlotte during that academic year and who remain in continuous enrollment (no enrollment interruption longer than 12 consecutive months) at the institution until they graduate.
+If the General Education requirements change, students remain by default under the old requirements.
+However, students may: 1) elect to continue under the requirements outlined in the Catalog at the time of their matriculation to the University or 2) change to follow the General Education requirements of the current Catalog.
+The choice to apply the new requirements must be declared by students prior to applying for graduation by means of an academic petition.

+Readmission to the University

+Students who are readmitted to the University are bound by the program and degree requirements in effect at the time of readmission, including General Education requirements.

 STUDENTS UNSURE OF WHICH CATALOG TO USE SHOULD CONSULT WITH THEIR ADVISOR.

-Students who are readmitted to the University are bound by the program and degree requirements in force at the time of readmission.

-Exceptions to these policies may be necessitated by changes in course offerings, degree programs, or by action of authorities higher than the University.
+Exceptions to these policies may be necessitated by changes in course offerings, degree programs, or by action of University authorities.
 In that event, every effort will be made to avoid penalizing the student.